RamadhanAmizudin/Wordpress-scanner/README.md

 #### Introduction

 A Wordpress Scanner written in PHP, focus on vulnerability assessment and security audit of misconfiguration in the Wordpress installation.
 Wordpress Scanner is capable of finding the flaw in the Wordpress installation and will provide all the information regarding the vulnerability.
 Wordpress Scanner is not a tool for code auditing, it performs "black box" scanning for the Wordpress powered web application.

 The basic security check will review a WordPress installation for common security related mis-configurations.
 Testing with the basic check option uses regular web requests.
 The system downloads a handful of pages from the target site, then performs analysis on the resulting html source.

 #### Usage
 ```
 Usage: php app.php [options]

 Options:
         -h,   --help                    Show this help message.
         -u,   --url                     Target URL (e.g. "http://mywp.com/")
         -f,   --force                   Ignore if target is not wordpress.
+        -v,   --version                 Check for available version
+        -u,   --upgrade                 Upgrade to newer version
         --wpvulndb                      Use WPVulnDB API Instead of local database.
 (Powered by wpvulndb.com API)
-	-v, --version 			Check for available version
-	-u, --upgrade 			Upgrade to newer version
+        --no-log                        Disable Logging

 Request:
         --ua, --user-agent              Set user-agent, default: random user agent
+        -t,   --thread                  numbers of threads, default: 10
         --proxy                         Set proxy. eg: protocol://[username:password@]host:port

 Scanning:
         -d,   --default                 Default scanning mode
                                         Equivalent to --dp,--dt,--b option
         -b,   --basic                   Show basic information about target
                                         Eg: robots.txt path, check multisite, registration enable, readme file
         --dp, --discover-plugin         Discover plugin(s) via html source
         --dt, --discover-theme          Discover theme(s) via html source